aiven/devportal/docs/tools/cli/service/flink.rst

   * - ``topic``
     - The name of the source or target Aiven for Apache Kafka topic
   * - ``value_fields_include``
-    - Defines if the message key fields are included in the value; possible values are ``ALL`` to include the key fields in the valye, ``EXCEPT_KEY`` to remove them
+    - Defines if the message key fields are included in the value; possible values are ``ALL`` to include the key fields in the value, ``EXCEPT_KEY`` to remove them
   * - ``key_format``
     - Defines the format used to convert the message value; possible values are ``json`` or ``avro``; if the key is not used, the ``key_format`` field can be omitted
   * - ``value_format``
     - Defines the format used to convert the message value; possible values are ``json`` or ``avro``

-For the :doc:`upsert mode for Aiven for Apache Kafka® </docs/products/flink/concepts/kafka-connectors>`, add a JSON field named ``upsert-kafka`` with the following fields included in a JSON object:
+For the Aiven for Apache Kafka® :doc:`upsert mode </docs/products/flink/concepts/kafka-connectors>`, add a JSON field named ``upsert-kafka`` with the following fields included in a JSON object:

 .. list-table::
   :header-rows: 1